 As an EP which shows off Kygo’s remixing capabilities and his new direction alongside his traditional sound, it may not be just the stars which the Norwegian is looking at, as it’s a release which shows that the DJ is very much looking onwards and upwards.

 It was only a matter of time before OneRepublic returned with another summer smash.
 Before the rise of trap and tropical house, the pop-rock five-piece joined forces with Alesso to create the club track, If I Lose Myself.
 Now, the band hook up with hit remixers Seeb for the upbeat and exotic bop, Rich Love.

 It’s a combination of catchy lyrics and a fluid melody which really sells the track.
 Lines such as broke as a bottle of a wine stand out amongst fast-flowing vocals.
 Then comes a tune typical of Seeb (bouncy, trickling and with some hazy synth in the background) which offers a new style of anthemic pop for OneRepublic to play across their summer tour.
-Rich Love is available now on iTunes and Spotify.

 After his number two hit with Jonas Blue, it’s no surprise that JP Cooper’s follow-up single continues the laid-back vibe which made Perfect Strangers such a successful release.
 With minimalistic instrumentals (including bouncy, marimba-sounding synths and intricate guitar plucking), it fits into the textbook tropical house whilst allowing for some blissful originality.